 Cluster literals

 Cluster literals represent both container types and construct types.
-Cluster literals are always enclosed within curly brackets { }
+Cluster literals are always enclosed within curly brackets { }.
+The difference between scopes and cluster literals is that cluster literals shoud always have comma , within the initializaion and assignment brackets, e.g { 5, }.

 Containers